 I eat some form of fermented cabbage every day, and I feel the difference when I don’t.

-(here you can add extra flavors like one of the following: caraway seeds, or sliced ginger, or mustard seeds, or a chili pepper.
-Warning, only a little is needed to provide an intense flavor)
+- Add extra flavors like one of the following: caraway seeds, or sliced ginger, or mustard seeds, or a chili pepper.
+(Warning, only a little is needed to provide an intense flavor)

 Now To Ferment